ivli18/CMPM121-D3/PLAN.md

 - [ ] Restore state when cell is re-created
 - [ ] Test: Move away and back — no tokens should reappear
 - [ ] Commit with "(D3.c complete)"
-- [ ] Deploy and verify on GitHub Pages